 WATCH OUT!
 He is Stressing Out:

-Do you know similar to us human, a dog also yawns when they feel tired or sleepy?
-Well, not only this but the dogs do yawn when they are nervous about something.
+Do you know similar to us humans, a dog also yawn when they feel tired or sleepy?
+Well, not only this, but the dogs do yawn when they are nervous about something.
 Not just the yawning is the signal of nervousness, but there is something else.

 - A yawning dog could be a tired dog or a stressed one.

 - A dog engages in lip licking, or flicking would probably be a nervous one.

 - A semi-freeze pup: Well, beware as he held himself for a while before reacting to some situation.

 - Full body freeze: So basically, if your dog is in a full-body freeze position, then kept in mind that he is deciding between the two options.
 Flight or fight.
 So either he is going to stay like that until unless the threat has gone or maybe he fights back with a bounce.

 - Whale eyes: Sometimes, even though the canine keeps his head turned away from the perceived threat, but even he is still glaring at it with the help of the whites of the eyes.
 So if your dog is showing this gesture, then try to find the threat and take it away.

 - Turning of the head: On encountering any fear, the dog is most likely to turn his head away.
 This gesture of appeasement is a sign of fear.